Sign up for 25% off all books

-We are proud to receive Highly Commended in the ASPIRE Accessibility Awards 2019, awarded by JISC.
+We were proud to receive Highly Commended in the ASPIRE Accessibility Awards 2019, awarded by JISC.

 How do we do this?

 If you wish to request a file, please contact Jo Greig on firstname.lastname@example.org.
-Your request will normally take between 5 to 15 days to reply, although we will try and answer as quickly as possible.
-We are happy receive requests from individuals or Disability Officers from any institution.
+We will normally take between 5 and 15 days to reply, although we will try and answer as quickly as possible.
+We are happy to receive requests from individuals or Disability Officers from any institution.

-Access can depend on the availability of the title, as some of our older publications may not be available in digital formats and make a little longer to source.
+Access can depend on the availability of the title, as some of our older publications may not be available in digital formats and may take a little longer to source.
 If a digital version is not available, we will look at alternative scanning options.

 Digital rights protection

-We would ask you to respect this policy it is part of our commitment to protect our authors’ intelligent property rights.
+We would ask you to respect this policy as it is part of our commitment to protect our authors’ intellectual property rights.
 If you do have an enquiry about using the content in an alternative way, then they we are open to discussions, so please contact Jo Greig.

-We have recently updated our website to improve navigation and access to all our up-to-date information.
-These have been informed by all the best industry standards, but we are always keen to hear ways that we can improve, so if something is hampering access, please get in touch at once and we will do our best to sort things out.
+We adhere to best practice guidelines for alt-text which provides captions for visual data and add captions to video content using YouTube auto captions.
+We regularly update our website to improve navigation and access to information.
+This update has been informed by all the best industry standards, but we are always keen to hear ways in which we can improve, so if something is hampering access, please get in touch.